Alongside his nationwide tour and foray as an author, publishing a poetry book named Titles Ruin Everything, Drake let the dogs out in a big way.

 Reportedly, the record is supposed to return to an older sound of his, hence “for all the dogs.”
 Who NEEDS to be on this? 🤔 #OGM pic.twitter.com/NBGonWMMlD

-For All The Dogs will be the fourth record in Drake’s reported $400-500 Million re-signing to Universal Music Group following his 2018 studio album Scorpion, which recently celebrated its five-year anniversary on June 29.
+It’s also the fourth record in Drake’s reported $400-500 Million re-signing to Universal Music Group following his 2018 studio album Scorpion, which recently celebrated its five-year anniversary on June 29.
 UMG CEO Lucian Grainge described the contract to Variety as an “expansive, multi-faceted deal,” that would cover Drake’s “recordings, publishing, merchandise and visual media projects,” per HipHopDX.

 This story will be updated.